Calysto/calysto_hy/README.md

 jupyter console --kernel calysto_hy
 ```

 You can use Calysto Hy in Jupyter notebook by selecting the "Calysto Hy" kernel.
+See example [notebooks](https://github.com/Calysto/calysto_hy/tree/master/notebooks).